“I was made to feel voiceless, but now I fight for others to be seen and heard” – Nana Marfo

-I gave myself that name as having a tube connected to my voice box made it difficult to breath and speak which made my voice a unique trait.
+I gave myself that name as having a tube connected to my voice box made it difficult to breathe and speak which made my voice a unique trait.
 I found that speaking out about my own employment journey; became apparent that it wasn’t an isolated problem.
 Some employers lack the ‘humane empathy’ and supportive technique to sustain and support a person with indifferences within the workplace.
-These types of employers unfortunately tend to be policy driven and HR protected, instead of understanding the needs of a person who requires some extra support.
+These types of employers, unfortunately, tend to be policy-driven and HR protected, instead of understanding the needs of a person who requires some extra support.

 I think for me, my biggest barrier has been when I was made to feel voiceless and unseen by an employer.
 It was as if somehow my tracheostomy made me ‘appear’ lazy and my points of view either positive or negative didn’t matter.
 It was like my existence didn’t count as an employee.